-The management and administration of the Company is undertaken by the Manager.
+The management and administration of the Company is undertaken by the Manager, Albion Capital Group LLP.
 Albion Capital Group LLP recognises the importance of its environmental responsibilities, monitors its impact on the environment, and designs and implements policies to reduce any damage that might be caused by its activities.
-Initiatives designed to minimise the Company's impact on the environment include recycling, favouring digital over printing and reducing energy consumption.
-Further details can be found in the Environmental, Social, and Governance ("ESG") report on pages 35 to 38.
+Initiatives designed to minimise the Company's impact on the environment include recycling, favouring digital printing and reducing energy consumption.
+Further details can be found in the Environmental, Social and Governance ("ESG") report on pages 36 to 39.